krisrandall/metamask-truffle-remix-tutorial/README.md

 It holds your private keys for you in a secure way, and connects to the Ethereum blockchain when you want to send a transaction (including creating or accessing a smart contract).

 https://metamask.io/

-Your ethereum dApps need to access the ethereum chain, just like a traditional app accesses a database.
-There needs to be a node that allows your app to connect to it.
-Metamask is able to connect to the etherum chain by making use of the Infura (https://infura.io/) service, which is mainnet and testnet ethereum nodes that allow for public connections.

 ### Remix